VSRomanov/MultipleSequenceAlignment/README.md

 ## Background

 Multiple sequence alignment (MSA) allows to match several sequences altogether in order to compare similarities.
-Although there are several algorithms to achieve it, a progressive alignment is the most widely used approach.
+Although there are several algorithms for this purpose, progressive alignment is the most widely used approach.
+The distinctive feature of this implementation is that it offers progressive alignment in a generic way, i.e. sequence alignment of any base objects such as letters, numbers or complex data structures is possible.
+An overrideable match/mismatch function is provided for this purpose.

-A progressive alignment is built by combining pairwise alignments beginning with the most similar pair and progressing to the most distantly related.
+Progressive alignment is conducted by combining pairwise alignments beginning with the most similar pair and progressing to the most distantly related.
 There are two steps: 1) the relationships between the sequences are represented as a guide tree, and
 2) the MSA is built by adding the strings sequentially to the growing MSA according